Zombie Army 4: Dead War: Gameplay and plot

 The protagonists discover that Hitler was not killed after the final battle in Germany, only being banished to Hell rather than destroyed.
 Using his Death Cult, the maddened dictator began using Hell's own energy to build himself a new army, creating multiple weapons of mass devastation while also licking his wounds.
 To stop this threat, the survivors travel to Hell itself, sabotaging the dead's war factories and recovering the Sagarmartha Relic from the Trilogy to end the Furher once and for all.
 After Dr. Efram Schweiger returns the players back to the surface at the price of his own life, they then must do battle against Hitler one last time in Rome, where they destroy a massive Hell Machine, made by Hitler as his personal vehicle, then beating the Zombie Leader to an inch of his life before destroying him for good with the Relic.

 Even with Hitler finally dead, the Survivor Brigade must chase after his cult and the remaining Zombies, knowing that with the Hellmouth closed and Hitler gone, the dead can no longer replenish their numbers, bringing the end to the Dead War ever closer.

 Reception

-Zombie Army 4: Dead War received "mixed or average" reviews for Windows and PlayStation 4 according to review aggregator Metacritic; the Nintendo Switch and Xbox One version received "generally favorable" reviews.
+Zombie Army 4: Dead War received "mixed or average" reviews for PlayStation 4 and Windows according to review aggregator Metacritic; the Nintendo Switch and Xbox One version received "generally favorable" reviews.

 Alex Spencer writing for PC Gamer said, "An excellently-crafted shooter, especially with friends.
 Just don't expect much in the way of brains".
 Mark Delaney of GamesRadar+ wrote, "It delivers a consistently fun and frenzied co-op shooter with plenty of ways to play and even more to keep you coming back".